billisonline/php-library-template/README.md

 - .gitattributes
 - .gitignore
 - composer.json
-- phpunit.xml.dist
+- phpunit.xml
 - README.md

-The repository also contains a ``src`` directory for autoloaded classes and a ``test`` directory structure with sample test.
+The repository also contains a ``src`` directory for autoloaded classes and a ``tests`` directory structure with sample test.